 If your loved one died because of the severity of their injuries, you could seek monetary compensation through a wrongful death lawsuit.
 Specific damages you may be able to recover include:

 - Loss of wages and benefits previously provided by the deceased

-Representation by a lawyer in a wrongful death case can give your family the space and time you need to grieve.
+Our wrongful death lawyers understand that a settlement will not heal your loss but can help you recover your financial losses from the accident.
+Representation by an attorney in a wrongful death claim can give your family the space and time you need to grieve.

 Complete a Free Case Evaluation form now

-How a Shreveport Personal Injury Lawyer Can Help
+Let Our Shreveport Personal Injury Lawyers Help You

 The team of Shreveport personal injury lawyers at the Morris Bart law firm is here to help.
 We have a track record of success, with hundreds of thousands in settlements and verdicts on behalf of our Louisiana clients.